pchinjr/fcc-serverless-api/readme.md

   })
 }

-exports.handler = arc.http(time, http)
+// arc.http registers multiple functions and executes them in order exports.handler = arc.http(time, http)
 ```
+`arc.http` registers multiple functions.
+Each function will get executed to modify the `req` object.
+If a function does not end the request/response cycle, it must call `next()` and the final function must call `res()`

-To learn more about the `arc.http` request and response methods, check out https://arc.codes/reference/functions/http/node/classic
+To learn more about the `arc.http` request and response methods, check out https://arc.codes/reference/functions/http/node/classic.

 ## Get route(path) parameter input from the client